11 Top Tourist Attractions in Zermatt & Easy Day Trips

 Address: Kirchplatz, Zermatt

-8 Gorner Gorge
+8. Gorner Gorge

 Since the last ice age, the melting snows and ice from the Gorner Glacier have swelled the Gornervispe each spring, and as it swirls and churns through the rock, it has carved a dramatic chasm.
-About a 15-minute walk from the village of Zermatt, wooden walkways descend into this world of waterfalls where greenish serpentine rock is carved into fantastic shapes.
-In the winter, you can book an adventure trip through the gorge with a mountain guide.
+About a 15-minute walk from the village of Zermatt, wooden walkways descend into this world of waterfalls where greenish serpentine rock is carved into fantastic shapes over thousands of years.
+Mosses and ferns thrive in the constant mists that rise from the churning water.

-9 Theodul Glacier and Pass
+9. Theodul Glacier and Pass

 Cable cars ascend from Zermatt to Winkelmatten via Furi to the Schwarzsee, and via Furi and Furgg to the Trockener Steg at the upper Theodul Glacier, an altitude of 2,939 meters.
 From the Trockener Steg, a ski lift, also open in the summer, goes up to the Furgg saddle at 3,365 meters on the Italian border.
 Another ski lift runs via Gandegg to the Theodul Pass.

-From the cable car station at Furi, it's about a half-hour walk to the Dossen Glacier Garden, where you can see the effects of the last ice age on the landscape as the Gorner Glacier, the second-largest in the Alps, retreated.
-Giant pot holes, carved into solid rock by the swirling whirlpools under glacial waterfalls, look as though some giant scoop has gouged them out.
+From the cable car station at Furi, it's about a half-hour walk to the Dossen Glacier Garden, where you can see the effects of the last ice age on the landscape as the Gorner Glacier, the second largest in the Alps, retreated.
+Giant potholes, carved into solid rock by the swirling whirlpools under glacial waterfalls, look as though some giant scoop has gouged them out.

-10 English Church
+11. English Church

 Built in 1870 by the Alpine Club, the Church of St. Peter provided a place of worship for English guests, who at that time made up most of those coming to Zermatt.
 Many of the donations that financed it were in memory of climbers who had lost their lives in the ascent, and the graves of several of these are in its churchyard.
 Inside are a number of plaques in memory of mountaineers with close ties to Zermatt and the surrounding peaks.